101 Cooking For Two

 Pro Tips

-2. Your ham bone should have some meat on it.
-You may add other ham if you think you need to.
-You should have about 3 cups of meat but anywhere from 2 to 4 cups should work.
+• Your ham bone should have some meat on it.
+Add extra diced ham if needed—you want about 3 cups total, but 2 to 4 cups will work.

 To adjust the recipe size: